vipickering/vincentp/_drafts/2017-08-01-modern-cybernetics-and-the-web.md

     </footer>
 </blockquote>

-Know as “The Law Of Requisite Variety” or “Ashby’s Law”.
+This is known as “The Law Of Requisite Variety” or “Ashby’s Law”.
 It is considered “The First Law Of Cybernetics”.

 Ashby’s Law implies that the degree of control over a system is proportional to the amount of information available.
 You cannot control what you do not understand and the control you exert over a system must compensate for all output the system can attain.

+Consider projects you have worked upon "go live" only later to discover:

+- Dead end user flows.
+- States with un-styled components.
+- Logic with undetermined outcomes.
+- Duplication in user patterns with differing outcomes (e.g. resetting passwords, or creating accounts by multiple different methods).

+The people managing these projects were not in control of their system nor did they understand the outcomes it could produce.

+Component libraries, user flows and team communication provide information we need to assert a measure of control over the systems we create, but they are not the whole picture.
+In a later post I will explore this in greater depth.

-[^1]: [Cybernetics](https://en.wikipedia.org/wiki/Cybernetics) pre dates the internet, Terminators, Cyborgs or anything like that.
+[^1]: [Cybernetics](https://en.wikipedia.org/wiki/Cybernetics) pre dates the internet, terminators, cyborgs or anything like that.
 It is from the Greek word kybernētēs which means "steersman".
 [^2]: [Control Theory](https://en.wikipedia.org/wiki/Control_theory)